 Taking screenshot of the lock screen [Easy Method]

 The easiest way of taking screenshot of ‘lock screen’ is to utilize the GNOME Screenshot tool.
-This tool should already be installed in most Linux distributions.
-All you have to do is to open a terminal and use the command in following fashion:
+This tool should already be installed on most Ubuntu-based Linux distributions.
+Open the tool and add a delay option of 10 seconds:

 gnome-screenshot -d 10

 This will take a screenshot with a delay of 10 seconds.
-In this duration, lock your system.
-In 10 seconds, it will take a screenshot of your system which is at login screen.
+In this duration, lock your system by pressing Super+L keyboard shortcut.
+In 10 seconds, it will take a screenshot of your system which is at lock screen.
 You can find the screenshot in the Pictures folder.

 You can change the duration from 10 seconds to your liking.

-The idea here is to create a script that you can run from command line interface.
+The workaround here is to create a script that you can run from the command line interface.
 Don’t be scared of “the script”.
-It is really very simple to use it.
+It is not that complicated to use it.